 Using a state approved, inspired by Waldorf, infused with nature curriculum, written by our faculty, this program accommodates both 4 and 5 year old students who are eligible for a VPK voucher through the Early Learning Coalition of Sarasota County, as well as first year kindergarten age students.

 Four-year-old children with birthdays from Feb.
 2 through Sept.
 1 are eligible for the VPK voucher through the Early Learning Coalition that year or postpone it to the next.
 Four-year-olds with birthdays from Sept.
 2 through Feb.
 1 are eligible to enroll in VPK the following program year.
-At our school students must be 4 by May 1st of the school year they wish to attend.

 At this age, the child is acting out of imitation, thus they experience a wide range of activities, including handwork, beeswax modeling, coloring, domestic work, watercolor painting, storytelling, puppetry, plant dyeing, wood working, gardening, singing & creative movement, nature observation, and more, naturally, as they see their teachers engaging in various meaningful activities.